disclose-framework/spec/specification/overview.md

 ### Registry Discovery

-The Signatory Registry is published and maintained by the Disclose Framework governing body at:
+During the maintainer-led phase, the Signatory Registry is published and maintained through the Disclose Framework repository.
+Once a formal working group, foundation, or standards body is established, registry authority is expected to transition to that governance body.

+The registry is available at:

 ```
 https://discloseframework.dev/registry/signatories.json